42nd Attack Squadron: Strategic Air Command

 The squadron was reactivated as a unit of the United States Air Force on 1 December 1948.
 Assigned to the 11th Bombardment Group as part of the Strategic Air Command, it flew Convair B-36 Peacemaker intercontinental bombers from Carswell Air Force Base, Texas.
 In 1957 it moved to Altus Air Force Base, Oklahoma, to convert to Boeing B-52 Stratofortresses.

 In 1960 was reassigned to the 4043rd Strategic Wing, being re-equipped with B-52E intercontinental heavy bombers.
 The squadron moved to Wright-Patterson Air Force Base, Ohio by SAC to disperse its heavy bomber force.
 Conducted worldwide strategic bombardment training missions and providing nuclear deterrent.
 Was inactivated in 1963 when SAC inactivated its strategic wings, replacing them with permanent Air Force Wings.
 Squadron was inactivated with its aircraft, personnel and equipment transferred to the 34th Bombardment Squadron.

+In 1989-90 it was part of the 11th Strategic Wing at RAF Fairford in the UK, as the 42nd Strategic Squadron.

 Unmanned aerial vehicles

 On 9 November 2006, the squadron was redesignated the 42nd Attack Squadron and reactivated at Creech Air Force Base, Nevada, initially as part of the 57th Wing before being assigned as one of the six unmanned aerial vehicle squadrons of the 432nd Wing, and the only squadron designated as an attack squadron.

 The 42nd received its first General Atomics MQ-9 Reaper on 13 March 2007.
 Officially combat-operational in Afghanistan since September 2007, the typical MQ-9 system consists of several aircraft, a ground control station, communications equipment/links, spares, and active duty and/or contractor personnel.
 The crew consists of one unmanned aerial system pilot, one sensor operator and one mission intelligence coordinator.

+The squadron flew its last combat sortie on 31 January 2020, following which all personnel and equipment were withdrawn from the unit, although it remained active as a "paper unit."